showmikgupta/stocker-bot/README.md

 # Stocker Discord Bot

-Stocker Discord Bot is a bot that can give various statistics and charts on any given stock that is a common stock or share.
+Stocker Discord Bot is a bot that can give various statistics and charts on any given stock.
 The bot is implemented using python to handle commands and retrieving stock information from Alpha Vantage using <a href="https://github.com/RomelTorres/alpha_vantage">this</a> library wrapper.
-There will be a web aspect of this bot that will display all currently traded common stocks and shares, mostly likely using React.

 ## Installation